Sugoto/WebRTC-Video-Streaming/README.md

-# Realtime Peer-to-Peer Video Streaming 🎥
+# 🎥 Realtime Peer-to-Peer Video Streaming

 Realtime Peer-to-Peer Video Streaming is a project that leverages WebRTC and Go to achieve millisecond latency for video streaming between peers.
-This README provides an overview of the project, how to set it up, and how to use it effectively.

-## Introduction

-Realtime Peer to Peer Video Streaming is a cutting-edge solution for low-latency video streaming.
-It uses WebRTC for real-time communication and Go for server-side processing to achieve millisecond latency, making it suitable for applications where ultra-fast video streaming is crucial.

-## Features

-✨ **Millisecond Latency**: Achieve near-instantaneous video streaming thanks to WebRTC and Go.

-👥 **Peer to Peer**: Stream video directly between peers, minimizing server involvement.

-🚀 **Easy Setup**: Simple installation and usage make it accessible for developers of all skill levels.

-🔧 **Customizable**: Customize and extend the project to fit your specific requirements.

-🌐 **Scalable**: Designed to handle a large number of simultaneous video streams.
+# 🌟 Video Compression Approaches and Wrapper Class

+### 1. Run-Length Encoding (RLE)
+- RLE is a simple lossless compression technique that encodes consecutive identical data values as a single value followed by a count.

+### 2. Lempel-Ziv-Welch (LZW) Compression
+- LZW is a dictionary-based lossless compression method that encodes repetitive data patterns efficiently.

+### 3. Delta Encoding
+- Delta encoding focuses on encoding the differences between consecutive video frames to reduce redundancy.

+### 🧩 VideoCodec Wrapper Class
+- A `VideoCodec` class acts as a wrapper that combines the three compression approaches into a unified interface for video compression and decompression.

 ## Requirements